bmancini55/building-lightning/src/advanced/circular_rebalance.md

 Each Lighting Network channels has a total capacity.
 This total capacity is split between the two nodes in the channel.
 When a channel is initially opened (unless some amount is initially pushed to the remote node), the channel balance is 100% on one side of the person that created the channel.
 With this unbalance, a payment can only be sent.
 There is no inbound capacity.
 If you tried to receive a payment, it would fail.

-Similarly, an channel that is opened to you will only have capacity on the remote side.
+Similarly, a channel that is opened to you will only have capacity on the remote side.
 Initially you can receive payments from that channel, but you will be unable send payments using that channel.

 As you send and receive payments, the balances of your channels will shift.
 Ideally, you would want to maintain some split of inbound versus outbound capacity.

-You can accomplish this by using **circular rebalancing**.
+You can control this balance by performing circular rebalancing.

 ## Circular Rebalancing